adelekekismath/react-tailwind-generator/README.md

 # 🎨 React Tailwind Component Generator

-🚀 A generator f    or React components styled with Tailwind CSS.
+🚀 A generator for React components styled with Tailwind CSS.
 Save time by automatically creating buttons, cards, modals, and more, with customizable styles and props.